 The protests in Kiev began in November after Mr Yanukovych, who hails from the mainly Russian-speaking east of Ukraine, spurned a political and trade agreement with the EU in favour of closer economic ties with Russia.
 Though the demonstrations began peacefully as a show of support for a move towards the West, a heavy-handed response from riot police and the passing of sweeping anti-protest laws last week prompted a show of defiance against what many see as a state crackdown on basic freedoms.

 “You can either stay at home, or you can come and fight for your future,” 26-year-old Viktor Ordynovych told The Independent.
 The bank worker from Lviv said he had come to Kiev to fight for the principle of Ukrainian independence and support the anti-corruption message.

-A protester throws a tire onto a fire in Kiev Incidents of police brutality have fuelled public anger against authorities, prompting the Interior Ministry to apologise this week for the “unacceptable actions of the people in police uniform”.
+Incidents of police brutality have fuelled public anger against authorities, prompting the Interior Ministry to apologise this week for the “unacceptable actions of the people in police uniform”.

 A small but active group of protesters claiming to belong to the far-right group known as the ‘Right Sector’ have been blamed for the violent turn the protests took this week.
 The loose grouping has stated it aims to overthrow Mr Yanukovych’s “regime”.
 Mr Yanukovych’s government has condemned violent protesters as “terrorists”.

 Germany and France, which have condemned the use of violence against protesters, summoned Ukraine's ambassadors yesterday.
 The US has threatened “consequences” if the government fails to take steps to scale down the confrontation.